ScalablyTyped/Demos/readme.md

 - jqueryui

 `sbt> jquery/start` starts a webpack-dev-server at http://localhost:8003 .

+### Vue
+This demo showcases a pretty simple todo app (stolen and adapted from [scalajs-vue](https://github.com/fancellu/scalajs-vue/)).
+Some templating is done in [index.html](./vue/assets/index.html), while a bunch of stuff is done in Scala.

+From its design it's pretty clear that Vue was designed by javascript people.
+Trying to obtain type safety in this mess will probably never be worth it, but at least now you can try! :)
+`sbt> vue/start` starts a webpack-dev-server at http://localhost:8006 .

 ### lodash
 This is a very simple app which uses a few functions from lodash.